Kiyo99/FoodMart-iOS/README.md

+# Welcome to FoodMart!
+Food Mart is a simple iOS app that enables users see food items, sort them, filter them and finally purchase them.

+ Considering poor network pays special attention to the Cart experience by caching it so that it is persistant across app restarts.

+# Technology
+•⁠  ⁠SwiftUI
+•⁠  ⁠SwiftData

-# FoodMart-iOS
+# Architecture
-FoodMart is a simple food iOS app as part of the 7Shifts hiring process.
-Focusing more on functionality than pretty looks
+•⁠  ⁠MVVM + Repo pattern for testability and dependency injection